microprediction/timemachines/README.md

     pip install --upgrade salesforce-merlion
     pip install --upgrade pycaret-ts-alpha

 You may wish to first check the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) to get a vague idea of accuracy and speed, and which packages you wish to install.

-On some hardware you may need to resort to conda-forge for some packages if you run into trouble, for example
+## Install on M1 (or if you prefer conda)

+Using only pip and venv on mac silicon is, at the time of writing, a fool's errand.
+Instead:

+    brew install miniforge

+You have other options [here](https://github.com/conda-forge/miniforge) for installing miniforge.
+Then make a new conda env:

+    conda create -n myenv
+    conda activate myenv

+and proceed cautiously:

+    conda install numpy
+    conda install scipy
+    conda install scikit-learn
+    conda install pandas
+    conda install statsmodels
+    conda install matplotlib

+Then proceed, using miniconda where possible and pip if conda doesn't have it yet

     conda install -c conda-forge lightgbm

-Optional:
+    pip install timemachines

+Then proceed as above as see how far you get with timeseries packages

+     pip install --upgrade darts
-    pip install matplotlib
+     pip install --upgrade river

+and so on (see list above).

 Optional: (e.g. for training, testing etc)

     pip install --upgrade microprediction

+## Install remark on pystan

 On some systems pystan is flaky, thus also prophet, thus also things wrapping prophet.
 You'll need an older pystan (unless things have changed).
 Maybe read my [review of prophet](https://www.microprediction.com/blog/prophet) before spending too much install agony there.
 The apple silicon (m1) install situation is particularly fluid.
 I revert to anaconda miniforge as noted above.
 But see also [this thread](https://stackoverflow.com/questions/65745683/how-to-install-scipy-on-apple-silicon-arm-m1) and keep open the possibility of the --no-use-pep517 option.